 United States Bobsled and Skeleton Federation, Board of Directors, Judicial Committee, member

-Currently representing JPMorgan Chase Bank in lawsuit brought by the unsecured creditors’ committee in bankruptcy court in the Southern District of New York for the return of $1.4 billion in payments made by the estate of General Motors to the bank and other secured creditors of GM.
-Obtained dismissal of suit by bankruptcy court.
-Case currently on appeal before the Second Circuit.
+Currently representing JPMorgan Chase Bank in an adversary proceeding brought by the unsecured creditors’ committee in the U.S. Bankruptcy Court for the Southern District of New York for the return of $1.4 billion in payments made by the estate of General Motors to the bank and other secured creditors of General Motors.

-Currently representing JPMorgan Chase Bank in multiple matters in the Lehman bankruptcy, including an adversary proceeding filed by the unsecured creditors’ committee seeking to recover billions of dollars on based on allegations that JPMorgan helped cause Lehman’s 2008 collapse, which was favorably settled, as well as an adversary proceeding seeking to recover $41 million in transfers under constructive trust and conversion claims, which was successfully dismissed.
+Represented JPMorgan Chase Bank in multiple matters in the Lehman bankruptcy, including an adversary proceeding filed by the unsecured creditors’ committee seeking to recover billions of dollars based on allegations related to Lehman’s 2008 collapse, which was favorably settled, as well as an adversary proceeding seeking to recover $41 million in transfers under constructive trust and conversion claims, which was successfully dismissed.

 Led an internal investigation and insurance recovery efforts in connection with employee theft for a leading provider of power generator maintenance services.
-Successfully recovered the maximum amount under the insurance policies for our client and negotiated a re-payment agreement and confession of judgment with the former employee.
+Successfully recovered the maximum amount under the insurance policies for our client and negotiated a repayment agreement and confession of judgment with the former employee.